Butthole Surfers: Evolution (1987–1991)

 While touring during the winter of 1988, Butthole Surfers used a portable DAT recorder to tape various concerts.
 The strongest of these recordings were packaged as Double Live, a limited edition double album released on vinyl and cassette in 1989, and on CD the following year.
 This was the first release on the band's Latino Buggerveil label.
-Though the album, as of spring 2007, is out of print, its songs are available as free MP3 downloads on the band's official website.
+Although the album, as of spring 2007, is out of print, its songs are available as free MP3 downloads on the band's official website.
 Issued in response to widespread, for-profit bootlegging of their live shows, it contained performances of songs from all of their previous studio albums and EPs.

 Double Live was to be the last Butthole Surfers album to feature Nervosa, who left early in 1989.
 Shortly after leaving, she was diagnosed with an aneurysm, and was forced to undergo brain surgery.
 She further began to suffer from strobe light-induced seizures.
 In 1991, Nervosa (who has gone by Teresa Taylor since her retirement) had a small role in Richard Linklater's film Slacker.
 She was employed at the Texas School for the Blind and Visually Impaired as recently as 1995.Slacker page, IMDb.

 Butthole Surfers did not seek to replace her at the time, and opted to continue as a quartet.
 Following a final EP for Touch and Go—1989's Widowermaker—the band left their longtime recording partners to sign with longtime supporter Terry Tolkin at Rough Trade Records who had also brought them to Touch and Go, for a reportedly generous one-album deal.
 Prior to the new LP's debut, Rough Trade talked the band into first releasing 1990's The Hurdy Gurdy Man, which previewed material from the coming release.
 The same year, Rough Trade issued Digital Dump by The Jackofficers, Haynes and Pinkus's psychedelic house music side project.

 piouhgd (pronounced "p.o.-ed", as in "pissed off") was the band's fifth full-length studio album, and their first for Rough Trade.
 Released in April 1991, it featured more electronic instrumentation, but was largely viewed as a disappointment in comparison to past recordings.
 Both Haynes and Leary have since expressed displeasure with the album.
 Regardless, the band was invited to be part of that summer's inaugural Lollapalooza tour.
 Around this time, Haynes collaborated with Ministry, contributing vocals on their 1991 single "Jesus Built My Hotrod", which was later included on 1992's Psalm 69: The Way to Succeed and the Way to Suck Eggs.